t33devv/CS.11.04-Lab.4.1/README.md

 All of the methods should be implemented within the Main class.
 Declare all methods as static.
-For questions 5. and 6. you may want to check out how to use the StringBuilder class.

 1. Write a method called parenthesesCheck that takes a string of parentheses, and determines if the order of the parentheses is valid.
 The function should return true if the string is valid, and false if it's invalid.